richgel999/bc7enc/README.md

 The BC1/BC3 encoder also implements [Castano's optimal endpoint rounding improvement](https://gist.github.com/castano/c92c7626f288f9e99e158520b14a61cf).

+rgbcx's BC1 encoder is faster than both AMD Compressonator and libsquish at the same average quality.

 - BC7 encoder (in bc7enc.c/.h) has perceptual colorspace metric support, and is very fast compared to ispc_texcomp (see below) for RGB textures.
 Important: The BC7 encoder included in this repo is still a work in progress.
 I took bc7enc16 and added more modes for better alpha support, but it needs more testing and development.

 - Full decoders for BC1-5/7.
 BC7 decoder is in bc7decomp.cpp/.h, BC1-5 decoders in rgbcx.h.